cyjake/ssh-config/Readme.md

 ### `.append` sections

-Since the parsed config is a sub class if Array, you can append new sections with methods like `.push` or `.concat`.
+Since the parsed config is a sub class of Array, you can append new sections with methods like `.push` or `.concat`.

 ```js
 config.push(SSHConfig.parse(`